Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

      1 - Target:

          1 - Increase model capacity.
-Add more layers at the end.
+Add more layers at the end And Increase the Number of kernel.

      2 - Results: